Zoek in de HOVON website

 1. Rituximab may have been administered either intravenously or subcutaneously.
 A rituximab biosimilar may have been used when it is approved for the indication of DLBCL.

-3. Central nervous system prophylaxis by intrathecal therapy is allowed.
+3. Central nervous system prophylaxis (MTX) by intrathecal or IV therapy is allowed.

 • Negative pregnancy test at study entry.